NIVANorge/seasonal_forecasting_watexr/paper2_Clayer_etal/README.md

-# Datasets, codes and figures for Deliverable 4.3
+# Datasets, codes and tercile plots for Clayer et al.